sbiickert/AdventOfCode2021/README.md

 ## Days 22 and 23: Where the Music Died

 Maybe when I've got some distance from these two days I'll be okay with it, but I got stuck on both of these days and it took too long to solve them.
 Day 22 (Reactor) was a problem I could visualize but then solving took me into Dec.
 23. Then Day 23 (Amphipod) had a couple of bugs hiding in my code that took forever to hunt down.
 I was going through the solution and re-writing or re-factoring code, trying to find the bug.
 Turns out there were two off-by-one errors that sank me.
 Now here I am on Boxing Day and I will start Day 24 tomorrow.

+## The End

+...and then Day 24 (Arithmetic Logic Unit) was a complete show-stopper for me.
+I put AoC aside completely for a day when it was clear that brute force wasn't going to be possible.
+But AoC pulls you back in.
+First I revisited the code for fun to optimize the brute-force solution and even multi-thread it.
+I maxed out all 8 cores on my M1 in testing, but I calculated it would take about 2400 days to run.
+Then I solved Day 25 (Sea Cucumbers) and that got me to the point where only Day 24 remained.
+I make no apologies for going to Reddit to find a solution that I could run & translate into Swift.
+Doing the translation and the extra brute-force optimization totally deserves two stars in my book!